Auto-Scoring for Integration-Created Risks and Incidents

 Assign Threat Objectives with AI Scoring

-We have expanded the power of the AI Scoring feature to include making suggestions for unpopulated Threat Objectives.
+The power of the AI Scoring feature includes making suggestions for unpopulated Threat Objectives.
 In cases where users have not set applicable Threat Objectives for a given risk entry, the AI will provide a suggestion along with a reasoning for each value it has assigned.

 If a user has proactively assigned values to this field, then the AI will not suggest nor overwrite the assigned values.